kunstmusik/csound-live-code/doc/hexadecimal_beats.md

 ## Drawbacks of Hex Beat Notation

-1. Hexadecimal betas only works with 16th note divisions for a beat.
-(Though there are tricks to developing 32nd note patterns--commonly found in Trap music--when in slow tempos)
+1. Hexadecimal beats only works with 16th note divisions for a beat.
+(Though there are tricks to developing 32nd note patterns, see "Hacking 32nd Notes" below)

 ## hexbeat() and hexplay()